-Hotel managers oversee the day-to-day operations of hotels, motels and other lodging facilities.
+Hotel management degree programs ensure that all graduates are prepared for a variety of administrative aspects in hospitality management, which may include overseeing the day-to-day operations of hotels, motels, and other lodging facilities.
 The responsibilities of hotel management staff may include ensuring the availability and quality of hotel amenities, setting room rates, managing housekeeping and coordinating conferences.

 Associate Degree in Hotel Management

+Associate degree programs in hotel management prepare students for entry-level leadership positions in hospitality settings and may be found at local community colleges.
 Within an associate degree program for hotel management, students learn the basics of hotel operations as they develop interpersonal skills that are essential in the hospitality field.
-General education units complement core courses.
-Common courses include:
+General education units complement core courses, and course topics may include the following:

 - Fundamentals of food preparation